 Think about what your story will be about.
 You could mind-map or jot down some ideas.

-Think about the characters.
+Think about your characters.
 What are their names?

 - Where does your story happen?
 What time is it?
 Night, day, long ago…